Hi friend and Welcome aboard!!

 - Battery.
-Speaking of, the Bose QC15 takes 1 AAA batteries, while the Beats Studio Wireless does not need separate batteries.
+Speaking of, the Bose QC15 takes 1 AAA battery, while the Beats Studio Wireless does not need separate batteries.
 You simply plug it in via USB to charge the internal battery.

 - Sound.
 The Bose sound is much better, with better acoustics and a cleaner sound overall.
 With Beats Studio, you’re essentially getting a lot of bass, albeit less bloated and artificial sounding than previous models.
-The bass does immerse you in the music, and is less distracting than some of the earlier flops, but you’re not getting as much treble detail.
-The QC15’s also do the same thing as far as involving you in the sound, but the bass isn’t nearly as powerful.
-They are crisper, and do better with music that places more emphasis on the higher frequencies such as Techno, Country, Rock, and Metal.
+The bass does immerse you in the music and is less distracting than some of the earlier flops, but you’re not getting as much treble detail.
+The QC15 also does the same thing as far as involving you in the sound, but the bass isn’t nearly as powerful.
+They are crisper and do better with music that places more emphasis on the higher frequencies such as Techno, Country, Rock, and Metal.
 They’re also better with movies.